bmarcuche/gce_resource_grapher/README.md

 ### Custom Instance Sizes
 GCERUG will query the GCE API to build a map of image sizes.
 If you build instances with non-default sizes, you'll need to add the custom size mapping to the `custom_sizes.dict` file.

-Custom sizes should be added in form of a dictionary
+Custom size should be a dictionary data type
 ```
 {u'custom-1-2560': (1, 2560)}
 {u'custom-1-6656': (1, 6656)}
 {u'custom-2-10240': (2, 10240)}
 {u'custom-4-10240': (4, 10240)}
 ```